 When using the guidelines Irish hospital pharmacies should note:

-- These guidelines make reference to formal arrangements for the supply of Category C Antidotes.
-This is not applicable to hospital pharmacies on the Irish market.
+1. These guidelines make reference to formal arrangements in the UK for the supply of Category C Antidotes.
+This is not applicable to hospital pharmacies in Ireland.
 At present, there are no formal arrangements in place for antidote stocking in Ireland and no National Antidote Holding Centre.

 If you are looking to source an antidote, we recommend contacting other pharmacies within your Hospital Group in the first instance.
 Should you require further assistance please contact the NPIC on 01 809 2566.